-Surprise, surprise - Rovio's about to issue the next major content update to Angry Birds Rio early!
-The Carnival update will be available on the Market shortly (exactly how long, we don't know), and we already have the basic changelog:
+Surprise, surprise - Rovio's has issued the next major content update to Angry Birds Rio early!
+The Carnival update is now available on the Amazon Appstore (unfortunately that's the only place you can get it for now).

 15 levels in new world named Carnival Upheaval

 Blue, the Macaw, can now be used alone.